 SILVER LAKE — The LGBTQ civil rights movement has some of its early roots in Silver Lake.
-In 1967, the Black Cat on Sunset Boulevard was the site of the one of the nation’s first organized LGBTQ demonstrations.
+In 1967, the Black Cat on Sunset Boulevard was the site of one of the nation’s first organized LGBTQ demonstrations.
 Activists were protesting Los Angeles police harassment and violence at the neighborhood gay bar.

 This landmark demonstration — along with numerous others in Los Angeles, San Francisco and across the country in the mid-1960s — helped launch the gay civil rights movement.
 The Black Cat protest happened more than two years before the Stonewall riots in New York City.